mozilla-services/GitHub-Audit/README.md

 1. Discuss any new feature first by opening an issue.
 1. Fork it (<https://github.com/mozilla-services/GitHub-Audit/fork>)
+1. Clone your fork to your development environment.
 2. Create your feature branch (`git checkout -b feature/fooBar`)
 3. Commit your changes (`git commit -am 'Add some fooBar'`)
 4. Push to the branch (`git push origin feature/fooBar`)